-US citizens impacted by COVID-19 who attend a Wyoming post-secondary institution "Inresidence" including courses that are conducted synchronous as a substitute for in-person classes in order to mitigate COVID-19.
+Wyoming residents between the ages of 25-64 who have become unemployed or underemployed as a result of COVID-19.
 Students must be Title IV eligible to receive funding per the CARES Act legislation.
 A certification of verification for each applicant is required and must be completed and processes through the applicable post-secondary institution's Financial Aid office.
 Certification document is attached.
 Student certification document may be customized per institution to include logos and institutionally relevant information.
 The document may be converted to an electronic format and students may certify electronically only if authentication of student signature may be validated through a unique identifier or Single Sign-On portal.
 Institutions will be subject to audit requirements for student authentication.